ColinWalker98/nato/README.md

 ### environments
 This is the base directory from where an environment is set up per stage (`dev`, `acc`, `prod`). <br/>
 For each desired environment a terraform is created in the respective stage folder.
-Example: `dev/web.tf`,`acc/web,tf`. <br/>
+Example: `dev/web.tf`,`acc/web,tf`. <br/><br/>
-Important to note here is that the backends should be configured per environment.
+> Important to note here is that the backends should be configured per environment.
 Make sure to modify the values as needed. <br/>

 ### flask_app
 This directory contains all files related to the web application.
 I followed the traditional flask folder layout. <br/>
 In the root of the directory, we can find `run.py`, `config.py`, `requirements.txt` . <br/>

-`run.py` is used to launch the application
+`run.py` is used to launch the application. <br/>
 `config.py`  creates a class called config to read environment variables and pass them to python. <br/>
 `requirements.txt` contains a list of python packages that are required by the application.  <br/>
   This list is used in the deployment process to ensure automatic installation of these packages. <br/>